isc-projects/kea/doc/sphinx/arm/tls.rst

 A sample set of certificates and associated objects is available at ``src/lib/asiolink/testutils/ca`` in sources with a ``doc.txt`` file explaining how they were generated using the openssl command.
+These files are for testing purpose only. **Do not use them in production,**

 TLS handshake, the phase where the cryptographic parameters are exchanged and authentication is verified, can fail in a lot of ways.
 Error messages